UCLA-ECEM202A/ECM202A_2025Fall_Project_10/README.md

-# ecem202a_project

-This is recommended repository template for UCLA ECEM202A / CSM213A projects.
+# Recommended repository template for UCLA ECEM202A / CSM213A projects.

 Structure overview